streathamchess/streathamchess.github.io/about/index.md

 ---
 {% include image.html url="/assets/chessart/graffiti-chess-one.jpg" %}

 Streatham & Brixton Chess Club goes back a long way.
-Our club was founded around 125 years ago and we are still flourishing today with more than 60 active members.
+Our club was founded around [125 years ago](/clubhistory.html) and we are still flourishing today with more than 60 active [members](members.html).

-We have several teams in the London Chess League which play their matches at venues in [Central London](/about/venues.html).
-In addition, we have teams in the Surrey Chess League and the Croydon & District Chess League, which play their home matches at
-[Streatham Library](/about/venues.html#woodfield-grove), located on Streatham High Road.
+The club has a very full [programme of events](calendar.html), with at least one or two matches every week during the league season, and social chess all year round.
+We have several teams in the London Chess League which play their matches at various venues in [Central London](/about/venues.html).
+In addition, we have teams in the Surrey Chess League and the Croydon & District Chess League, which play their home matches at [Streatham Library](/about/venues.html#woodfield-grove), located on Streatham High Road.
 The library is also our main venue for [social chess](/about/venues.html#whitelion) and various club competitions.

 Although we don’t have a junior section, youngsters are welcome to join us at our Streatham Library Tuesday sessions.
 There are opportunities for strong juniors to play in our league teams.